matz/streem/lib/README.md

 # Streem lib

 This directory is a prototype of Streem core, which gradually forms `libstrm.a`.
-Currently, it does not use threads, just a prototype.
+Currently, it is just a prototype.